Short overview of the asylum procedure

 • The applicant raises only issues which have no connection with the examination of the requirements for recognition of refugee status or subsidiary protection;

-• The applicant comes from a country considered a safe country of origin and has the nationality of that country or, in case of statelessness if he or she has residence in the country;
+• The applicant comes from a country considered a safe country of origin and has the nationality of that country or, in case of statelessness if they have residence in the country;

 • The applicant makes the application after a period of one month;[11]